Our Volunteer Programme is one of our most important projects every year.

 How hot will it be in Haiti?

-- The average temperature in Haiti is 35°C and the average humidity level is 60%.
+- The average temperature in Haiti is 35°C, and the average humidity level is 60%.

 Are there any visa requirements?

-- If your country of nationality is outside of the Visa Waiver Programme which grants ESTA Visas, you will have to apply for a Visitor’s Visa to the United States.
+- If your country of nationality is outside of the Visa Waiver Programme which grants ESTA visas, you will have to apply for a Visitor’s visa to the United States.
 More information is available here.

-- Each volunteer is required to fundraise, sponsor or pay €4,500 ($5,000/£3,920) per person.
+- You are required to fundraise, sponsor or pay €4,500 ($5,000/£3,920).
 A €400 ($450/£350) non-refundable deposit to secure your place is included in this.

 - Visas, personal expenses, and vaccinations are not included in the €4,500 ($5,000/£3,920) cost.